 This article originally appeared on VICE India

-On July 10 a young woman entered a courtroom in India's eastern state of Bihar.
-Just a week earlier she claimed that four men had lured her to an isolated spot, saying they'd teach her how to ride a motorcycle.
+On July 10, a young woman entered a courtroom in India's eastern state of Bihar.
+Just four days earlier, she claimed that four men had lured her to an isolated spot, saying they'd teach her how to ride a motorcycle.
 Instead, they'd raped her.

 Later, the 22-year old woman says she'd approached two female activists with a trade union group called Jan Jagaran Shakti Sangathan (JJSS) who'd taken her into a private home and helped her file a police complaint.

-When two female activists with JJSS who'd been supporting the victim were asked to leave the courtroom, she raised her voice and angrily demanded they be allowed to stay.
+When two activists with JJSS, who'd been supporting the victim, were asked to leave the courtroom, she raised her voice and angrily demanded they be allowed to stay.

 “At this point, her dam of emotions broke,” said Ashish Ranjan, secretary of JJSS.
 “She was already traumatised.
 There was no counsellor.
 Having to wait with her rapist in the same room, and repeating her ordeal for four-five hours in that heat, took a toll.”

-In a statement, JJSS said that judge Shahi, who was visibly upset by the woman's tone, suggested that she “should be sent to jail for her behaviour”.
+In a statement, JJSS said that Magistrate First Class Mustafa Shahi of the district court, who was visibly upset by the woman's tone, suggested that she “should be sent to jail for her behaviour”.

 As Ranjan explained, "He had decided that the survivor and her two activist companions had disrespected him.”

 And that's exactly what happened.
 The court clerk filed a police complaint against the survivor and the two activists for obstructing legal proceedings and using “criminal force” to stop the court's public servants from performing their duties.

 Subsequently, the survivor and her two supporters were arrested and sent into 14-day judicial custody.